oscarmoraperez/spring-security/README.md

-# Java Mentoring Program: Spring Security
+# Spring Security

-This maven-based project contains the exercises defined in the 'spring-security' module of Java Mentoring program.
+This maven-based project contains a set of examples of how to use extended features of Spring Security (out of the default approaches/conventions)

 0) To run the project one have the following options: